Texas doesn’t have to become a blue state if enough determined men are willing to take action.

 If Texas secession causes other red states to give up on US elections, and they form a red-state federation (whether Texas chooses to join or not), Texas would not receive as many conservatives moving in from around the US.
 We assume that 15% of Trump and Libertarian voters in blue states would move to a red state, and 15% of Hillary and Green voters would move out of Texas.
 In this case, Texas would have 1.63 Trump and Libertarian voters per Hillary and Green voter.
 The migration of non-voters is irrelevant to politics if they continue to not vote.

-This is assuming the Texas gives Texas citizenship to every US citizen who is in Texas or moving to Texas.
+This is assuming that Texas gives Texas citizenship to every US citizen who is in Texas or moving to Texas.
 If Texas refuses to give Texas citizenship to US citizens in families that recently immigrated to the US from overseas, the numbers would be even better.
 Texas was overwhelmingly Anglo before Ted Kennedy’s 1965 law allowed a flood of unskilled lower-class voters from third-world countries to gain US citizenship.

 Quantifying how splitting Texas makes it more conservative, and therefore more likely to secede: